Molecular and Cellular Biology

 PhD Degree Requirements

-Graduate students belonging to the Molecules, Cells, and Organisms (MCO) training program are supported by an interdepartmental and interdisciplinary collective of faculty composed of members of the MCB as its nucleus but with support from members of Chemistry and Chemical Biology (CCB), Organismic and Evolutionary Biology (OEB), Stem Cell and Regenerative Biology (SCRB), Department of Physics, and the School of Engineering and Applied Sciences (SEAS).
+Graduate students belonging to the Molecules, Cells, and Organisms (MCO) training program are supported by an interdepartmental and interdisciplinary collective of faculty composed of members of the MCB as its nucleus but with support from members of Chemistry and Chemical Biology (CCB), Organismic and Evolutionary Biology (OEB) and Stem Cell and Regenerative Biology (SCRB).

 Required Coursework

 The MCO curriculum offers unique courses designed to prepare students for success during their PhD and beyond.
-Coursework takes place in the first year of study and includes two terms of MCB 297 (Method & Logic), MCB 208 (Talking About Science), and MCB 296 (Scientific Journeys) as well as a quantitative biology course, chosen based on Harvard's math placement exam, and in consultation with program leadership.
+Coursework takes place in the first year of study and includes two terms of MCB 297 (Method & Logic), MCB 208 (Talking About Science), MCB 207 (MCO 101), MCB 290 (Journal Club) and MCB 296 (Scientific Journeys) as well as a quantitative biology course, chosen based on Harvard's math placement exam, and in consultation with program leadership.
 Students will also take MCB 327 (Life Sciences Pedagogy), a course taught by a Bok Center Pedagogy Fellow, which will prepare students to be effective teaching fellows in their G2 year.

 Students are also required to take at least one elective course, which they will choose in consultation with MCO program leadership.